What is delirium?

 How the St. Jude team checks for delirium and treats it

 Delirium can come and go quickly.
-Or it can last several days or weeks.
+Sometimes, it can last several days or weeks.
 Treating delirium often involves finding the main causes and treating them.
 The St. Jude team can do things to help your child, including giving medicines and changing surroundings if needed.
-Your child’s doctor will ask the mental health care team to help treat your child’s delirium.
+Your child’s doctor may ask the mental health care team to help treat your child’s delirium.

 Why does my child need mental health services?

 Mental health care providers are trained to find the causes of delirium and help stop it or keep it from getting worse.
-For example, a psychiatrist can prescribe medicine to treat delirium.
+For example, a psychiatrist can prescribe medicine to treat delirium symptoms.
 They can also check your child’s regular medicines to learn if any of them could cause delirium.

 Delirium does not mean your child is mentally ill.
 It means their physical illness is affecting their thinking, behavior, and emotions.
 The St. Jude psychiatry team may care for your child as long as the delirium lasts.
 They might help longer if your family has other needs.